mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Starport was a casualty of the 1084 Sword Worlder takeover.
 A short bombardment wrecked the facility.
-Although it could be rebuilt using salvaged materials, the occupation forces and the current ‘popular dictator’ have not made this a priority.
+Although it could be rebuilt using salvaged materials, the occupation forces and the current 'popular dictator' have not made this a priority.
 The Sword Worlders have annexed a former industrial spaceport for their military use and do not permit access to any other vessels.
 Non Sword–Worlder ships must land among the rubble of the former port and make do